rhdtownsend/gyre/doc/source/ref-guide/osc-equations/dimless-form.rst

 These equations are derived from the separated equations, but with the insertion of 'switch' terms (denoted :math:`\alpha`) that allow certain pieces of physics to be altered.
-See the :ref:`physics-switches` section for more details
+See the :ref:`osc-physics-switches` section for more details

 For non-radial adiabatic calculations, the last two equations above are set aside and the :math:`y_{5}` terms dropped from the first four